GitauHarrison/notes/comment_moderation.md

 ```

-I am sourcing the value of `SECRET_KEY` from the an environment variable.
+I am sourcing the value of `SECRET_KEY` from an environment variable.
 If the value is missing, I have provided a safe fallback by hardcoding a string.
 The environment variable is a secret and should not be added to version control.
 I will create a new file called `.env` which will have the actual value of `SECRET_KEY`. `.gitigonore` file we already have ignores this file from version control, so it is safe to create it in the top-level directory.

 ```python
 (comment_moderation)$ touch .env